 Melba Newsome is a veteran freelance journalist with more than 20 years of experience reporting on news and general interest topics.
 She began her career writing dramatic narratives about everything from serial killer groupies to women in harems for women's magazines, including Marie Claire, Good Housekeeping, Cosmopolitan, Woman's Day, and Redbook.

-Melba grew up in the Arkansas Delta and now lives in Charlotte, NC.
+Newsome grew up in the Arkansas Delta and now lives in Charlotte, North Carolina.
 When there isn't a pandemic, she enjoys travel and the arts.
 She's seen Hamilton six times and traveled to six of the seven continents.